naderghanbari/oauth2-slides/README.md

   - A subset of the spec if advertised as such
 - Supports manual or automatic `Client` registration
 - Capable of revoking `Access Token`s
+- Should allow multiple `Redirection URI`s for a `Client`
+  - Most implementation support wildcards in URIs
+  - Only absolute URIs are allowed
+  - Extra care not to end up as an open redirector in hackers' hands
+- Should support `scopes` according to the spec

+---

+# Authorization Server
+## Endpoints

+- Authorization Endpoint
+  - Used to interact with `Resource Owner` and obtain an authorization grant
+  - Server needs to first verify the identity of the `Resource Owner`
+  - `GET` method must be supported
+  - `POST` support is optional and allowed

+- Token Endpoint
+  - Used by the `Client` to obtain an `Access Token`
+    - By presenting its `Authorization Grant` or `Refresh Token`
+  - MUST enforce TLS

 ---